SwiftDevJournal/WikiDemo/README.md

 ## Renaming Pages

+### iOS

+Tap the Edit button.
+Tap on the name of a page to rename it.

+### Mac

 Select the page from the sidebar and press the Return key to rename the page.

 I find that with SwiftUI that all you have to do is select the page to change the page name.
 I consider it a bug.

 ## Deleting Pages

+### iOS

+Tap the Edit button.
+Tap the minus button next to the page you want to remove.
+Tap the Delete button to finish deleting.

+### Mac

 Select the page and press the Delete key to delete a page.